mnk0015/narutoQuizFlashcardsP2/README.md

 ## Notes

-While building the app, I encountered a few challenges related to working with React hooks and event handling.
-Understanding how to properly use the useState() hook to manage state variables within functional components was initially challenging, especially when dealing with complex state structures.
+One significant challenge was integrating user input into the flashcard app.
+Enabling users to input guesses and providing feedback on correctness demanded a deep understanding of React's state management with useState().
+Ensuring the visibility and functionality of the input field and submit button across flashcards, while revealing answers only upon submission, required meticulous attention to detail and effective state management.

-Additionally, passing data through props between parent and child components required careful consideration of component hierarchy and data flow.
-Ensuring that the correct data was being passed and accessed at each level of the component tree was crucial for the app's functionality.
+Another challenge arose in enabling smooth navigation between flashcards.
+Managing the current card index and maintaining input state during transitions demanded careful consideration of state persistence and component re-rendering.

-Implementing event handling, particularly for button clicks, required me to grasp the concept of handling events in React and attaching event listeners to components.
-This involved learning about event propagation and handling events efficiently to trigger the desired actions within the app.
+Moreover, aligning the app's visual appearance with requirements posed challenges.
+Balancing design aesthetics with functionality while adhering to provided CSS styles demanded creativity and attention to detail.

-Overall, while these challenges presented a learning curve, overcoming them provided valuable insights into React's core concepts and improved my understanding of building interactive applications with React.
+Overall, overcoming these challenges provided valuable insights into managing state in React and maintaining a seamless user experience, deepening my understanding of React's capabilities in building interactive web applications.

 ## License